Esashi, Hokkaido (Hiyama): History

 In the Edo period, Esashi grew wealthy as a herring fishing town.
-The town's prosperity coined a saying, "Even Edo is not as busy as Esashi in May" and visitors to the town described the quantity of herring being so great that it turned the color of the sea white.
+The town's prosperity coined a saying, "Even Edo is not as busy as Esashi in May" and visitors to the town described the herring as being so plentiful that it turned the color of the sea white.

 Several Meiji-era residences of those who grew wealthy on the trade are preserved in the town today, including the Sekikawa family country house and the Nakamura family house.
 The majority of Esashi's historic buildings are located on Esashi Inishie Road.

 The fisheries failed around the turn of end of the 19th century and the town tried to replace its major industry with tourism.
 The town advertised itself using the Min'yo classical Japanese folk song, the main part of which was originally from the village of Oiwake in central Japan, but became known as Esashi Oiwake as the town's version gained renown.